Contextual Rollout Bandits for Reinforcement Learning with Verifiable Rewards: Methodology

 \subsection{Detailed Configuration}

 \textbf{Arm representation.} A notable amount of prior work has shown that training dynamics associated with rollout data—such as advantage, entropy, and clip ratio—are strongly correlated with the underlying data value \cite{DBLP:journals/corr/abs-2510-02245,DBLP:journals/corr/abs-2503-20783,DBLP:journals/corr/abs-2506-01347}.
 Inspired by this, we encode each arm $x_i^t$ into a 10-dimensional training-dynamic vector $h_i^t=f(x_i^t) \in \mathbb R^{10}$.
 As shown in \tabref{tab:arm-features}, these features can be divided into four groups of \textit{reward-related signals}, \textit{length-related signals}, \textit{policy perception metrics}, and \textit{data interaction history}.
 Although each feature is individually simple, their proper combination yields a rich representation of rollouts, making it possible to identify informative patterns, such as high or low entropy under fresh or stale data regimes.
+Besides, the \textit{policy perception metrics} and \textit{data interaction history} in \tabref{tab:arm-features} dynamically evolve whenever a rollout is used or a new round begins, enabling a reused rollout to be presented as different representations.
 Notably, constructing these representations incurs negligible computational overhead (will be shown in \secref{sec:main_results}): most features are off-the-shelf metrics readily available in standard RL frameworks (e.g., verl), and the relatively complex policy perception metrics can be efficiently obtained during each forward pass without requiring an additional forward computation.

 \textbf{Scheduler architecture and decision.} We design the scheduler as a multi-layer perceptron (MLP).
-For scheduling, we select the top-$K$ rollout data based on their scores.
+For scheduling, we select the top-$K$ rollouts based on their scores.
 Besides, to balance exploration and exploitation, we use epsilon-greedy to select between the highest-scoring and the newest data.
 Specifically, the $i$-th data $\bar x_i^t \in \bar{\mathcal C}_t$ is selected by

 where $h$ indicates the representation of $x$ and $f_d(x) \in \mathbb R$ is the \textit{sample age} of $x$ in \tabref{tab:arm-features}.
 The probability changes as

 where $T_{w}, \Delta_{\epsilon}, \epsilon_{\min}, \epsilon_0$ are hyperparameters controlling the warmup step, probability decay weight, minimum explore probability, and initial explore probability, respectively.